Two poems that explore the dislike of poetry:

 in the dark: this is like that, that

-, the phosphorescent
+is this, the phosphorescent

 flares of vision, the busyness